About the Author of this Website

 I came across what was blocking my creative self-expression and unblocked it.

-and how to resolve it and move beyond it.
+about unresolved trauma and how to resolve it and move beyond it.

 I also discovered other creative work I can do despite being disabled.